-Cloud ML Engine is a managed machine engine that enables you to build and serve ML models at scale.
+AI Platform is a managed service that enables you to build and serve ML models at scale.

-- The ML engine integrates with BigQuery, Cloud Dataflow, and Google Cloud Storage to provide a diverse set of data sources for training ML models.
+- AI Platform integrates with BigQuery, Cloud Dataflow, and Cloud Storage to provide a diverse set of data sources for training ML models.

 - The scalability of the infrastructure helps you build and tune high-fidelity models even with large volumes of telemetry data.

-Use ML to spot patterns in operational data related to assets, maintenance, and contextual information from inspections.
+Use AI Platform to spot patterns in operational data related to assets, maintenance, and contextual information from inspections.
 You can develop and deploy models within this framework to predict equipment failures and minimize unplanned asset downtime.
 You can also improve the ML models continuously based on new data.